Securing Economic Resources to Get the Project Done

 - up to $10 billion in total projected economic development

-The Atlanta BeltLine has generated a direct economic impact of nearly $4.6 billion dollars in private development as of the end of 2018.
-This is seven times greater than the total public/private investment of $559 million to date.
+The Atlanta BeltLine has generated a direct economic impact of nearly $6.2 billion dollars in private development as of the end of 2019.
+Approximately $600 million has been invested in the project’s delivery from 2005 to 2019, representing a positive return on investment of over 10-to-1.

 How the Project is Funded